-Defending champion Mark Allen and world number one Judd Trump feature in a high-quality Scottish Open quarter-finals line-up in Glasgow.
+Defending champion Mark Allen and world number one Judd Trump feature in a high-quality Scottish Open last eight line-up in Glasgow.

 Ronnie O’Sullivan also remains in the hunt for what would be a record 37th career ranking event crown.

 In a tiring day at the Emirates Arena, the players had to emerge from two rounds in order to reach the last eight.

 Allen’s brace of 4-1 victories over Elliot Slessor and Chris Wakelin maintained his title defence.

 The Northern Irishman’s last title came in this event twelve months ago when he denied Shaun Murphy to etch his name on the trophy.